jeffswartz/servicekit-php/README.md

 *  The provided `Procfile` describes a web process which can launch this application.

-*  Provision the [MemcachedCloud addon](https://addons.heroku.com/memcachedcloud).
-It is free for up to 25MB of data.
+*  Provision the [RedisToGo addon](https://addons.heroku.com/redistogo).
+It is free for up to 5MB of data.
 Its configuration will be set for you automatically upon provisioning the service.

 *  Use Heroku config to set the following keys: